jluisbn/deck-of-cards/README.md

 To run this locally:

+1.- At this moment all changes are direct in master, please checkout master branch, and update all dependencies in build.gradle

-1.- Install docker
+2.- Install docker

-2.- After successful installation:
+3.- After successful installation:

 Run the following commands: